 When contracting with a particular member of an unincorporated association, it is advisable to ask to see a copy of the rules to establish whether he has authority to bind the members.
 The extent of any liability should also be established: is the person contracting on behalf of the association personally liable for the full amount, or is his liability limited to the funds of the association?
 If liability is expressly restricted to the funds of the association, it will be necessary to establish what funds the association has.
 Alternatively, the contract could limit liability to a specific sum (as long as this can be seen as a reasonable requirement in accordance with sections 3 and 11 of the Unfair Contract Terms Act 1977).

-As there is no right for committee members of a non-charitable association to be entitled to an indemnity from the assets of the association for all authorised liabilities incurred by them in the management of the association (although the law in this area is far from straight forward), it is prudent to include a specific indemnity in favour of committee members in the association’s rules.
+As there is no right for committee members of a non-charitable association to be entitled to an discretionary benefits scheme from the assets of the association for all authorised liabilities incurred by them in the management of the association (although the law in this area is far from straight forward), it is prudent to include a specific discretionary benefits scheme in favour of committee members in the association’s rules.

 An unincorporated association could become involved in a claim in tort because of something that happens on the association’s premises or because of the actions of members.
 The association itself cannot be sued as an occupier under the Occupiers Liability Act 1957 because it is not a separate legal entity.
 If the premises are vested in trustees, they will be treated as occupiers and will be defendants in any action (Verrall v Hackney London Borough Council QB 445).
 The managing committee does not automatically owe any duty of care to visitors on association premises (although see below), and it could be argued that all members are collectively the occupiers.